ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 Furthermore, `-WXDeprecated` and `-WXExperimental` would be added to `-Wcompat` for the next release to allow the community time to adjust, and then they will be on by default.
 This is because these two categories describe extensions that are likelier to lead to incompatibilities with future releases of GHC. `-WXLegacy` should be added to `-Wall`, so that only those who request extra feedback will get it.

-Note that this warning syntax rules out the names `Deprecated`, `Mature`, `Experimental`, and `Legacy` for future language extensions.
+Note that this warning syntax rules out the names `Deprecated`, `Stable`, `Experimental`, and `Legacy` for future language extensions.

 ### 2.3.
 Documentation

 The user's guide for each extension documents where it is in the extension lifecycle.
 We expect this to be next to the "Since" and "Implied by" fields in extension documentation.
-Additionally, the user's guide should provide a history of the extension's sojourn through the various states, and the GHC versions in which it went from being experimental to mature, or from mature to deprecated.
+Additionally, the user's guide should provide a history of the extension's sojourn through the various states, and the GHC versions in which it went from being experimental to stable, or from stable to deprecated.

 ## 3. Examples